servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 [ServiceTitan](https://www.servicetitan.com/) were absolutely terrific, but also quite intense in terms of the workload.
 2020 was the first year I've got a chance to write a fair amount of code;
-Besides that, a few other things happened over these years:
+besides that, a few other things happened over these years:

 * [React](https://reactjs.org/) (I love it from the day one) took #1 spot among web UI frameworks